powerpellet1077/banana/README.md

 Keep in mind that Catbox is limited to files of 200MB and Litterbox is limited to files of 1GB.

 Filebin only restricts windows executable files (at least from my limited research as I found no other people had this issue :P)

+The only (technically) unlimited file service is Uguu, but please do not upload dangerous software to any service provided regardless, (you will be blocked!)

 If you are using the windows (multi-tabbed) terminal, then just using ctrl+click on the link should make it easier to share.